teen programs

 The J-Teen Philanthropy Initiative (JTPI) aims to inspire a diverse group of high school students to make a real difference in the greater Houston Community and beyond.
 Participants will raise and allocate upwards of $10,000 to address real community issues through a consensus building and project-based learning model.
 Teens will meet bi-monthly to research, explore organizations, and causes they wish to support, learn about the process of grant making, hear from local philanthropists, and explore Jewish values.

-Since 2018, JTPI has granted over $75,000 to dozens of Houston-based non-profits, including Second Servings, Jewish Family Services: Sources of Strength, RaiseUp Families, The Women’s Home, and Target Hunger.
+Since 2018, JTPI has granted over $130,000 to dozens of Houston-based non-profits, including Second Servings, Jewish Family Services: Sources of Strength, RaiseUp Families, Interfaith Ministries for Greater Houston, The Women’s Home, and Target Hunger.

 Target Teen Leadership